isuru-yasantha/webapp-infra/README.md

  - AWS SecretManager - Secret Manager is used to store and maintain database user password which is referred by the web application.
  - AWS RDS - RDS is used for HA enabled database instance (Multi AZ).
  - AWS Cloudwatch - Cloudwatch is used to handling monitoring metrics, logs and alarms.
+ - AWS Codepipeline - Code pipeline is used for setup a CI/CD pipeline using AWS Code Build and AWS Code Deploy along with Github

 ## How to run?